i05nagai/memorandum/language/english_speaking.md

     * silly behaviour or nonsense:
         * I like the socializing but I can't be bothered with dressing up and all that malarkey.
 * fuzzy
+* fuzz
+    * light, loose hairs on fibers, or a covering or mass of these
+    * hair
+        * He's got that bit of adolescent fuzz on his upper lip.
+        * I must buy a razor today and get rid of the fuzz on my legs!
+    * the police
+        * Wathc out! it's the fuzz
 * prestidigitation
     * magic tricks performed as entertainment.
 * socket